Hierosoft/linux-preinstall/readme.md

   (searching within file(s)).
 Recursively search directories by default.
 - `sort-brisk-menu-favs`: can sort the favorites ("Favourites" (en_GB)) menu.
+- `remove-bad-mate-items`: Remove bad mate items (if no param is specified, remove items with a blank `applet-iid`).

 #### System commands for servers
 - [backup-nginx-symlinks](linuxpreinstall/server/backup_nginx_symlinks.py)